vtex/vtex-courses/courses/store-block/07_separating-title/en.md

 ### Changing the `interfaces.json` file

 By now, there are two components in the _app_: the title and the countdown.
-However, it is necessary to change the `interfaces.json` file, which is in `store` folder.
+However, it is necessary to change the `interfaces.json` file, which is in the `store` folder.
 It is needed to declare each one separately.
 At first, our interface only contained the `Countdown`.
 It is needed to add the other component:

 ```diff
 {